ashish44khanal/crawling_ai_extension/docs/SETUP_GUIDE.md

 2.  **Set up environment variables for the backend:**

+    ```bash
-    ``` create a .env.development file and add values to each fields referenced from .env.example file
+    create a .env.development file and add values to each fields referenced from .env.example file
     ```